oracle-quickstart/oke-k8s-atp-boilerplate/README.md

 This repository provides tooling and an example application to manage such a development project on OKE, using underlying tools like Kustomize and Skaffold to develop, debug and deploy to production.

 It lets you:

-- Run a development deployment with live code sync with the container in the remote cluster
+- Run a development deployment with live code sync with the container in the remote cluster.
-- Run a debugger in the live container in the remote cluster
+- Run a debugger in the live container in the remote cluster.
 - Manage image tags for dev (per branch), debug or production automatically, allowing deployment of uncommitted (dirty) changes to a dev environment, and tags based on commit hash for production.

 ## Example micro-service architecture